juanpaez22/scc2020/gromacs/readme.md

 - GPU tied to MPI rank, i.e. there should be as many GPU's as MPI ranks
 - Optimization in practice: start with 1 GPU and (#cores/#gpus in node) cores.
 Next, increase number of GPU's and cores together.
 Last, try multiple nodes.
 - ALWAYS use latest GCC/ICC version & MPI library.
 Can make up to 25% difference (mostly for CPU nodes).
+- Biggest jump in performance/price comes from adding one consumer-class GPU (e.g. GeForce)
+- More GPU's than CPU's sockets yield diminishing returns.
+Invest on another GPU node over more GPU's to existing nodes.

 ## Single node results:
 - 1 CPU / 1 GPU, Gromacs automatic settings give close to optimal performance using thread-MPI (does not include multi-socket CPU nodes)
 - threadMPI usually outperforms OpenMP threads (1-2 OMP threads / MPI thread/rank is best)
+- GPU increases performance (with a little tuning of OMP/MPI, etc.)

 ## Multi node results: